senv-team/senv-team.github.io/wiki/_sources/access_data.md

 If you feel as lost as we did for accessing data, this wiki entry will be for you!

 ## Remote sensing

-We focused on the following satellites
-* Landsat
-* Sentinel 2 a/b
-* MODIS

 ### Data access

+#### via Ocean Color website
+The easiest way we have found to interact with this data is to request a list of download URLs from NASA's Ocean Color website https://oceancolor.gsfc.nasa.gov, and then batch-process these in Python.

 #### via Planetary Computer Hub
-* For remote sensing data, there is a cool new tool from Microsoft, which lets you access all sorts of remote sensing data.
+* For remote sensing data, there is a cool new tool from Microsoft which lets you access all sorts of remote sensing data.
-* You have to register, but currently (Dec 2023), it is free and we had no problems with getting access.
+* You have to request access, but currently (Dec 2023), it is free and we had no problems with getting access.